dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/idsr_agg-design.md

 In summary, if it is the case where you are ***not yet collecting data*** on confirmed cases or ***you want seperate groups to have the ability to edit*** suspected and confirmed case data, then this may not be the dataset to implement in your context.
 If ***you are collecting data*** on confirmed cases, and you want ***equal access for all users to edit*** the suspected and confirmed case data, then this type of dataset design would be suitable to implement in your own context.

-### IDSR - Report: Suspected, Death
+### IDS - Report: Suspected, Death

-The _**IDSR - Report: Suspected, Death**_ dataset contains information on suspected cases and deaths on the diseases outlined in the section [diseases covered](#diseases-covered).
+The _**IDS - Report: Suspected, Death**_ dataset contains information on suspected cases and deaths on the diseases outlined in the section [diseases covered](#diseases-covered).
 Note that it does not contain information on confirmed cases.
 This was done in the event that lab confirmation was a separate process, or that seperate access needs to be provided for those entering confirmed case data.
 This dataset therefore links to the IDSR - Aggregate Lab Weekly Report in the event that cases are confirmed using a separate process.
 This form uses the same data elements and structure contained in the IDSR - Aggregate Weekly Report dataset for cases and deaths.
-The custom form design from this dataset was therefore re-used such that a uniform design would be applied between this dataset and the IDSR - Aggregate Lab Weekly Report dataset.
+The custom form design from this dataset was therefore re-used such that a uniform design would be applied between this dataset and the IDS - Aggregate Lab Weekly Report dataset.

 ![image-20200719115644641](resources/images/Screenx42.png)